yunginnanet/prox5/README.md

 ### Validation Engine

-  1) TCP Dial to the endpoint
+  1) TCP Dial to the endpoint, if successful, reuse net.Conn down for step 2
   2) HTTPS GET request to a list of IP echo endpoints
   3) Store the IP address discovered during step 2
-  4) Instantiate a pointer to a `prox5.Proxy` type
+  4) Allocate a new `prox5.Proxy` type || update an existing one, store latest info
-  5) Enqueue the pointer for future use
+  5) Enqueue a pointer to this `proxy.Proxy` instance, instantiating it for further use

 ### Auto Scaler